About mitochondrial donation

 Mitochondrial donation is an assisted reproductive technology which can help some women to avoid transmitting mitochondrial disease to their biological children.

-The term collectively refers to a number of specific techniques aimed at ensuring only healthy mitochondria are passed on to an embryo.
+The term refers to a number of different techniques aimed at ensuring only healthy mitochondria are passed on to an embryo.

-Used in conjunction with in-vitro fertilisation (IVF), mitochondrial donation techniques allow an embryo to be created which contains the:
+Used with in-vitro fertilisation (IVF), mitochondrial donation techniques allows a reproductive clinic to create an embryo which contains the:

 - nuclear DNA from a man and a woman (the prospective mother)